Shop Injury Claims: Compensation For Common Accidents In UK Shops, Stores And Supermarkets

 On this page you have seen how a shop keeper owes you a duty to ensure your safety whilst on their shop premises, either as a customer or as a worker, and how to make shop injury claims if you suffer an accident.

-I recommend you click shop injury claims to select from my website’s free legal help options if you have suffered an accident in a shop and wish to consider making a shop injury claim.
+Select from our specialist solicitor free online / telephone help options if you have suffered personal injury in an accident in a shop and wish to consider making a shop injury claim.